Summer Camps FAQs

 How many children are in a camp?

-Camps have a maximum enrollment of 20 participants, except Dinosaur Detectives, which has a maximum of 12.
+Museum-based camps have a maximum enrollment of 18 participants, except Dinosaur Detectives, which has a maximum of 12; field-based camps have a maximum of 15 participants.

 How do I register and pay for camps?